 Beloved handbag brand Anya Hindmarch hosts a carousel of UGC at the bottom of its home page, featuring adoring fans with the brand’s products and allowing them to shop the pieces with a simple tap.

 So, where to begin?
 Using a visual marketing software like Dash Hudson allows brands to quickly surface and sift through hundreds of @mentions and photo tags, as well as request content rights to ensure proper permissions are in place when you share the posts you love.
 Discovering and repurposing great content created by organic fans saves brands time, money, and builds trust among consumers.
-Dash Hudson helps foster meaningful brand connections by surfacing this content with actionable insights to allow you to create a seamless UGC strategy.
+Dash Hudson helps foster meaningful brand connections by surfacing this content with campaign reporting to allow you to create a seamless UGC strategy.
 Time to get regramming.

 Learn why Dash Hudson is the preferred solution for marketing and social media teams.